tugot17/pmpp/chapter-07/README.md

 The mask is of size `M₁ × M₂`.
 Let's say that the notation that it has a radius of `r₁` and `r₂`, where `r₁ = (M₁-1)/2` and `r₂=(M₂-1)/2`.

 There are `N₁ x r₂` ghost cells on the left and `N₁ x r₂` cells on the right.
-There are `N₂ x r₁` ghost cells on the bottom and on the top of the e matri  So the total of `2 x (N₁ x r₂ + N₂ x r₁)` ghost cells surrounding the matrix.
+There are `N₂ x r₁` ghost cells on the bottom and on the top of the matrix.
+So the total of `2 x (N₁ x r₂ + N₂ x r₁)` ghost cells surrounding the matrix.
 Then there are also `r₁ x r₂` ghost cells at each of the four corners, bringing it to the total of `2 x (N₁ x r₂ + N₂ x r₁) + 4(r₁ x r₂)` ghost cells.

 **b.
 How many multiplications are performed if ghost cells are treated as multiplications (by 0)?**